-Either a control voltage (0 VDC up to 10 VDC) or a serial protocol can be used for activation, and then either a proportional phase angle control or a pulsation ratio from power supply full wave rectifiers with or without ramp (soft start) can be provided.
+Either a control voltage (0 VDC up to 10 VDC) or a serial protocol can be used for activation, and then a proportional phase angle control with or without ramp (soft start) can be provided.
 The different functions are configurable via jumper.